VOTE YES ON 2Q: FAQs

 Ensuring Care for All: The Financial Realities Facing Denver Health

 Since 1996, Denver Health has received approximately $31 million annually from the City and County of Denver.
 This payment is meant to cover uncompensated care provided by the health system.
-Despite Denver Health growing over 550% due to factors like an increased population, increase in health care costs, and the increase of the value of health care workers, the funds received from the city have not gone up.
+Our operating expenses have grown by 550% due to factors like population growth, rising healthcare costs, and the increased value of healthcare workers, but the funds received from the city have remained unchanged.

 What happens if the ballot measure does NOT pass?

-Denver Health is at a critical point in its ability to continue to provide the current levels of care.
-If the ballot measure does not pass, there will be an immediate need to significantly reduce operating costs.
-There will be reductions to services.
-Specifically, the reductions will impact the entire health system and will include service areas listed in the ballot measure.
+Denver Health is at a critical point in its ability to continue providing the current levels of care.
+If the ballot measure does not pass, there will be an immediate need to significantly reduce operating costs, which will impact the entire health system, including service areas listed in the ballot measure:

 2023 SNAPSHOT: THE NUMBERS